-Name of policy or process: Draft CET exceptions policy replacing the 'Exceptional circumstances in completing CET requirements policy' with a 'CET Exceptions' policy
+Name of policy or CET exceptions policy (replacing the 'Exceptional circumstances

+process: in completing CET requirements policy')

 Purpose of policy or process: A policy which allows registrants to have consideration of exceptional circumstances to be taken into account when the Registrar decides whether to remove a registrant's name or registered specialty from the register for failure to meet the CET requirements as defined by the relevant legislation.

 Team/Department: Policy

-Date: 9/3/21
+Date: 5/3/21; updated 20/9/21

 Screen undertaken by: Marie Bunby

-Approved by: Tba
+Approved by: Leonie Milliner

-Date approved: Tba
+Date approved: 20/9/21

 Instructions: Circle or colour in the current status of the project or policy for each row.
 Do not miss out any rows.
 If it is not applicable - put N/A, if you do not know put a question mark in that column.
 This is a live tool, you will be able to update it further as you have completed more actions.
 Make sure your selections are accurate at the time of completion.
 Decide whether you think a full impact assessment is required to list the risks and the mitigating/strengthening actions.
 If you think that a full impact assessment is not required, put your reasoning in the blank spaces under each section.
 You can include comments in the boxes or in the space below.
 Submit the completed form to the Compliance Manager for approval.